aspenos/Dice-Poker/PROPOSAL.md

 As a player, I want the ability to listen to music inside the game, adding immersion.
 As a player, I want the ability to play online against my friends.

-list of all hands history on results page

-*Notionboard Template*

 *Timeline*

 | Day       | Task                                                                    | Status |